openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 are a great number of things that can happen to a car that can disable it, until parts are replaced or the car is otherwise repaired.
 These items would include the battery, alternator, any component of the ignition system, the transmission, the cooling system, etc., etc.  To backup the car, **a second car is needed**.
 This is why using RAID of any type is not backup.
-At best RAID could be thought of as a “spare tire” for a PC.
+At best, RAID could be thought of as a “spare tire” for a PC.

 Where the automotive analogy fails, generally speaking, is that when a car fails it can be repaired.